 NetSuite and Intacct also differ in their core human resources functionality.

-NetSuite SuitePeople covers payroll, employee recognition and performance management, and workforce management.
+NetSuite SuitePeople covers payroll, workforce management, and employee recognition and performance management.
 Together, these provide accurate and on-time payments to employees, staff scheduling and time tracking, clear employee goals, and timely performance reviews.
 The system’s comprehensive payroll functionality eases what can be a difficult process—without the right software, making sure employees are paid properly and promptly is complex and time-consuming.

 NetSuite SuitePeople also provides the sophisticated analytics and reporting needed to manage a global HR organization.